 This clandestine Texas BBQ smokehouse is down an alley off Restaurant Row.
 From world class beers to brisket chili Frito pie, this is Chicago's hottest restaurant, open Tuesday-Saturday, 5pm-close.
 We think that Green Street serves up some of the best BBQ in Chicago, but you won't know for sure until you visit.

-The outlet of porcine goodness is decked out with mounted farm tools and pig diagrams in a barn-like 38-seat space.
-Menu items include the likes of smoked baby back ribs, pulled pig & fowl, Texas-style brisket, and sliced steak, all paired with your choice of three different sauces: molasses-based Sweet & Sticky, vinegar-y Tart & Tangy, and Wicked Spicy.
-Try the pork belly pastrami sandwich -- thick slices of 10-day cured and 12-hour smoked bacon-to-be piled on a brioche bun.
-Meaty, fatty, and smoky with a little pastrami spice crust makes for one hell of a sandwich.
+This 38-seat outlet of porcine goodness is decked out with mounted farm tools and pig diagrams in a barn-like space.
+Smoked baby back ribs, pulled pig & fowl, Texas-style brisket, and sliced steak dominate the menu alongside a choice of three different sauces: molasses-based Sweet & Sticky, vinegar-y Tart & Tangy, and Wicked Spicy.
+Atop a fluffy brioche bun, meaty, fatty bacon that's been cured for ten days a smoked for 12 hours meets pastrami on what is undoubtedly one of the best sandwiches in the city.

 11. Smalls 4009 N Albany Ave, Chicago, IL 60618 (Irving Park)

 Smalls is a Filipino smoke shack that's got a tasty mix of American barbecue and Asian comfort food in a snug Irving Park space.
 If you are looking for a menu full of unique cuisine, a cozy atmosphere, and some of the best food in Chicago, look no further than Smalls.